 - Explain the foundational components and approaches to curricular design and educational theory.

 - Develop a structured framework for a community-based care residency training program that balances competency emphasis in accordance to the purpose of the program and accreditation standards.

 - Identify, name and define the required (core) and elective learning experiences to include in a community-based residency to meet the individual needs of a program, the requirements of accreditation standards and the resources available to the program (preceptors, services, practice sites).

 - Evaluate required and elective objectives and assign appropriately and efficiently to identified learning experiences.

 - Organize the structure, flow and arrangement of required and elective learning experiences.

 - Develop content for community-based residency learning experiences including the development of general description for each learning experience, specific learning activities to achieve specific learning objectives, evaluation methods and techniques, expectations for resident progression over time, interactions and evaluation methods.

 - Create a learning experience description using tools such as the PharmAcademic™ learning experience template.

 - Explain essential components for implementation and conducting the residency program (initial assessment, orientation, precepting, evaluation, resident monitoring).

-- Identify and describe strategies for initial assessment of resident knowledge, skills,
+- Identify and describe strategies for initial assessment of resident knowledge, skills and< abilities.

 - Explain residency training requirements for the development and routine update of an individual resident development plan.